Vertex operators, solvable lattice models and metaplectic Whittaker functions: The Main Theorem

 \section{The Main Theorem}

 We recall two types of solvable lattice models called Gamma and Delta ice.
-These first appeared in \cite{BrubakerBuciumasBump} in the context of metaplectic Whittaker functions, but we think they are of more general interest than this particular application.
+These first appeared in \cite{BrubakerBuciumasBump} in the context of metaplectic Whittaker functions, but as we will exhibit later, they have surprising connections to symmetric functions beyond this particular application.

 Let us begin with a planar grid having a finite number $r$ of rows.
-The grid may be either of finite or infinite extent.
+The grid may either have finitely many or infinitely many columns.
 We will number the rows $1,\cdots,r$; for Delta ice, the row numbers increase from the bottom up, and for Gamma ice, they increase from the top down.
 We will also number the columns by integers, in decreasing order.
-The column numbers may be all of $\mathbb{Z}$ or a finite interval, say $0,1,2,\cdots,N$.
-We will fix nonzero complex numbers $z_1,\cdots,z_r$ which we associate with the rows.
+The column numbers may be all integers in the case of infinitely many columns or a finite interval, say $0,1,2,\cdots,N$, in the case of finitely many columns.
+We will fix nonzero complex numbers $z_1,\cdots,z_r$ and associate $z_i$ to the row numbered $i$.
+There are \textit{vertices} at every intersection of a row and column, and four \textit{edges} adjacent to each vertex as in Table~\ref{tab:mweights}.
+A \textit{boundary edge} is an edge that is adjacent to a single vertex.

-In a state of a system, we will associate with each edge of the grid a \textit{spin} $\pm$.
+A \textit{state} of Gamma or Delta ice is given by the assignment of a \textit{spin} $\pm$ to each edge of the grid with certain restrictions.
 To each horizontally oriented edge, we will also associate a \textit{charge} which will be an integer $a$ modulo $n$.
 The combination of the spin and charge will be called a \textit{decorated spin} and will be denoted $\pm^a$.
 For Delta ice, we only allow the spin $+^a$ when $a$ is $0$ modulo $n$; for Gamma ice, we only allow $-^a$ when $a$ is $0$ modulo~$n$.
 Thus in either cases, there are $n+1$ allowed decorated spins.

-For the boundary edges, the spins and (for horizontal edges, the charges) will be fixed and their specification will be part of the data defining the system.
-In this section, we will consider systems of infinite extent, whose columns are labeled by all integers.
+For the boundary edges, the spins and (for horizontal edges, the charges) will be fixed.
+Their specification, together with a set of Boltzmann weights associated to each vertex according to~\ref{tab:mweights}, will define what we call the \textit{system}.
+In this section, we will consider systems of infinite width, whose columns are labeled by all integers.
 In Section~\ref{sec:metwhit} we will consider finite systems.

-Thus let us assume the grid is infinite.
+Thus let us describe the boundary conditions when the grid is infinite.
 The boundary edges are all therefore vertically oriented.
 Let us fix an integer $m$ and consider two strictly decreasing sequences of integers,